-Planning this spring’s flowerbeds and gardens takes the chill out of our long prairie winters.
-Before you start planting, a good thing to know is your plant hardiness zone.
-Hardiness zones are defined by the average climatic conditions of each region; knowing your zone will help you determine whether or not a particular plant will grow in your area.
-The map is divided into nine major zones, the harshest is 0 and the mildest is 8 (for Canada).
+Before you plan your spring garden, it’s helpful to know your plant hardiness zone.
+Hardiness zones are defined by the average climatic conditions of the region; knowing your zone will help you determine whether or not a particular plant will grow in your area.
+The map is divided into nine major zones, the harshest weather zone is 0 and the mildest is 8 (for Canada).

 Farmer’s Almanac – Frost Dates

-Using the Government of Canada’s zone map along with the frost chart from the Farmer’s Almanac to estimate the last threat of frost (spring) and early average chance of frost (fall), you should be set to determine whether the plants you want will do well in your garden.
+Using the zone map with the frost chart from Farmer’s Almanac to estimate the earliest and latest threats of frost, you should be set to determine whether the plants you want will do well in your garden.

-Using the Frost Chart, Calgary’s growing season is about 114 days in length.
-May 23rd (the estimated last date for frost in spring) to September 15th (when we might expect frost in fall).
-These are averages based on data collected over the years.
+According to the Frost Chart, Calgary’s growing season is about 114 days in length with May 23rd being the estimated last date for frost in spring.
+September 15th is usually when we could expect frost in fall.

 Zone chart references: wikipedia.org and Environment Canada